 “We’re moving on.
 We’re looking at new venues,” Zick said.

-The Showboat is refunding the rooms booked in preparation of the festival.
+The Showboat is refunding the rooms booked in preparation for the festival.

 The Aborrted Plans of the Postponed New Jersey Cannabis Festival